andjhop/llk/README.md

 ### Scanning and Lexical Rules and Types
-The implied lexical structure of any text input into an llk parser is just as you'd expect from a Go program. llk uses the standard library package `scanner.Scanner` internally and so recognises the same lexical elements as Go language spec, skipping all whitespace and Go line comments starting with `//`; and general comments startink with `/*` and ending with `*/`:
+The implied lexical structure of any text input into an llk parser is just as you'd expect from a Go program. llk uses the standard library package `scanner.Scanner` internally and so recognises the same lexical elements as defined in the go language spec, skipping all whitespace and comments:

 * `scanner.Ident` An Identier; just a sequence of one more more letters and digits
 * `scanner.Int` Integer literals representing integer constants